Johnson Viking Matchbox vs. Transmatch

 BALUNS:

 You will notice that two sets of measurements are shown for the ATR-30 on some of the bands.
-Like most asymmetrical antenna matchboxes, the ATR-30 has a built-in balun - that is not very good.
-On some bands, Tom also tested using a home-brew external dual-core balun instead of the built-in balun.
+Like most asymmetrical antenna matchboxes, the ATR-30 has a built-in balun - but that is not always good.
+On some bands, Tom tested using a home-brew external dual-core balun instead of the built-in balun.

 On the same page as Tom's test of the two matchboxes, he also made several tests comparing single and dual-core 4:1 current baluns.
 The results of these tests show how much better the dual-core balun is than the single core.
 It is well worth a read!